-The model proposed to assess the impact of variables affecting the intention to purchase/consume organic food from the perspective of the consumer of this type of food was valid.
-Only one of the twelve hypotheses of this research was not confirmed.
-The focus groups provided important information for the development of the questionnaire used in the survey.
-Studies on the consumer behaviour regarding organic foods mentioned in the theoretical framework contribute to a review of research on the topic and provide opportunities for researchers in future research advances.
+The model proposed to assess the impact of variables affecting the intention to purchase/consumption of organic food from the perspective of the consumer of this type of food was valid.
+Only one of 12 hypotheses of this research was not confirmed.
+The FGs provided important information for the development of the questionnaire used in the survey.
+Studies on the consumer behaviour of organic foods mentioned in the theoretical framework contribute to a review of research on the topic and provide opportunities for researchers in future research advances.

-The endogenous construct Intent to purchase/consume showed a correlation coefficient of 41% (R 2 = 41%), indicating that 41% of their variations are explained by the exogenous constructs which, according to Chin (1998), is justified in view of this being an exploratory survey on the topic at hand.
-It can be considered that one of the academic contributions of this research was to develop a model that could drive the way that the purchasing behaviour/consumer consumption of organic food in Brazil occurs.
+The endogenous construct Intent to Purchase/Consume showed a correlation coefficient of 41 per cent ($R^2 = 41$ per cent), indicating that 41 per cent of their variations are explained by the exogenous constructs which, according to Chin (1998), is justified in view of this being an exploratory survey on the topic at hand.
+It can be considered that one of the academic contributions of this research was to develop a model that could drive how the purchasing behaviour/consumer consumption of organic food in Brazil occurs.

 The profile of the consumer of organic food identified in the survey, as well as the analysis of their buying behaviour/consumption can contribute to the formulation of marketing actions related to current and prospective customers.
-Retailers can create advertising campaigns that have appreciation for the environment and quality and availability in relation to organic food as the message content, because these variables motivate the consumer's intent to purchase, as seen in this study.
+Retailers can create advertising campaigns that have the appreciation for the environment and quality and availability in relation to organic food as the message content, because these variables motivate the consumer's intent to purchase, as seen in this study.

-It is also suggested that the layout of the sales area in the retailers' premises highlights the organic food on the shelves in places that allow access to materials that show the consumer information and data on the benefits of this type of food.
+It is also suggested that the layout of the sales area in the retailers highlights the organic food on the shelves and places that allow access to materials that show the consumer information and data on the benefits of this type of food.
 It is the retailer's job to define the associations to the brands of organic foods and choose brands that value health and well-being.

-Since this is a descriptive survey with an exploratory phase aiming to reveal new insights about the consumers of organic food, it is noteworthy that the proposed Behaviour Model of the Consumer of Organic Food (MCCAO) has a predictive power assessed as moderate to substantial.
+Since this is a descriptive survey with an exploratory phase aiming to reveal new insights about the consumer of organic food, it is noteworthy that the proposed MCCAO has a predictive power assessed as moderate to substantial.
 It should then be considered a valid model in view of the objective of this survey (Chin, 1998).

-One of limitations refers to the period over which the survey was conducted.
-Longitudinal research in this direction can be a good alternative.
-Conducting this research in other cities, even in different countries, may reveal specifics not found in the present study.
-Indeed, extending the research to other countries is crucial in order to compare data.
-It is also advisable to develop research aimed at targeting different types of organic foods.
-In this survey, we studied organic foods without specifying the types.
+One of limitations refers to the period of conducting the survey.
+A longitudinal research in this direction can be a good alternative.
+Doing this research in other cities, even in different countries, may reveal specifics not found in the present study.
+Extending the research to other countries is crucial to compare data.
+It is also advisable to develop a research aimed at targeting different types of organic foods.
+In this survey we studied organic foods without specifying the types.